Complete Guide to 11+ Interview Preparation 2026: What Schools Ask and How to Help Your Child

 The interview tests five core things:

-Fit: Does this child share the school's values?
-Will they thrive here?
+Does this child share the school's values?

-Confidence: Can they express themselves clearly without arrogance?
+Can they express themselves without arrogance?

 Notice what's missing from that list: perfect answers, rehearsed speeches, and impressive vocabulary.
 Schools can spot a coached child instantly, and it rarely goes well.